26–29th April 2018

 Registration is now open to both RNZIH and IPPS-NZ members.
 The cut-off dates are: 15th Jan – 15th Feb = $350 early-bird; 16th Feb – 1st April = $395 regular; 2nd April – conference start = $450 late fees.

-See the IPPS New Zealand Region 2018 Conference page to download a registration form, accommodation options and program.
-Contact Hayden Foulds (email@example.com) for further information.
+See the IPPS New Zealand Region 2018 Conference page or contact Hayden Foulds (email@example.com) for further information.

 ANNUAL GENERAL MEETING